tonipanacek/der-raum/content/services/design.md

   wir mit Ihnen in inspirativer Co-Creation Materialkombinationen aus, die wir zunächst im Entwurf, dann als detailgetreue Visualisierung präzisieren.
 Wir entwickeln gemeinsam mit Ihnen bereits vor der Planung den kreativen Prozess.
-en_description: Your idea is our creative springboard for implementation for unconventional and demanding projects in interior and interior design.
-The solid interior design, furnishings and furniture planning form the foundation of the holistic production that we practice.
-As a design-oriented team with different focuses, we are on the market with a “keen eye”, strongly oriented towards current trends in material, design and design and continuously include new material and shape approaches in the design process.
-On the basis of an initial sketch, we select inspiring co-creation material combinations that we first specify in the design, then as a detailed visualization.
-  We develop the creative process together with you before planning.
+en_description: Your idea is our creative starting point for the implementation of unconventional and demanding projects in interior architecture and design.
+Robust spatial structures, furnishings and furniture planning form the guiding principles for our practice of holistic production.
+We are a design-oriented team with different focuses and a “keen eye” for current trends in materials and design.
+We continuously include new materials and approaches in our design process.
+On the basis of an initial sketch and with your input, we select inspiring material combinations and then develop an initial a draft of the design, concluded with a detailed visualization.
+Together with you, we develop the creative process, even before planning.
 meta_tags:
   de_title: ''
   en_title: ''